Veklury® (remdesivir)

 RDV IV Outpatient Study: PINETREE

 A phase 3, randomized, double-blind, placebo-controlled, multicenter study evaluated the safety and efficacy of a 3-day course of RDV (n=279) or placebo (n=283) administered IV in an outpatient setting in nonhospitalized participants with baseline characteristics that increased their risk for COVID-19 disease progression.
-Risk factors for progression included immunocompromised status, defined as having undergone an SOT, a blood transplant or bone marrow transplant; immune deficiencies; HIV with a low CD4 cell count or not currently receiving HIV treatment; long-term use of corticosteroids; or use of immuneweakening medications.2,7
+Risk factors for progression included immunocompromised status, defined as having undergone an SOT, a blood transplant, or a bone marrow transplant; immune deficiencies; HIV with a low CD4 cell count or not currently receiving HIV treatment; long-term use of corticosteroids; or use of immune‑weakening medications.2,7

 Overall, 14 participants (5%) in the RDV group and 9 participants (3.2%) in the placebo group were immunocompromised; 12 (4.3%) and 18 (6.4%) participants in the RDV and placebo groups, respectively, had cancer.2 Efficacy and safety results were not provided for these participants.

-Retrospective Data: VKY Use in Immunocompromised Patients
+Retrospective Data: RDV Use in Immunocompromised Patients

 Results